gauraviiitg/intro/README.md

 # Portfolio Website

 This is a personal portfolio website built using React and Webpack.
-It showcases projects, skills, and contact information.
+It showcases my projects, skills, and contact information.

 ## 🚀 Features
 - Interactive UI with modern design